| An Essay on

 items in a single piece of information, then (apart from a few totals) the

 published results are not of a statistical nature.
+This splintering of industrial statistics within the very

 framework provided by Tolosan can be explained by the historical situation.